OKMDashboard

 List<DashboardNodeResult>

-The param qpId is the unique identifier of the "users news" search.
+The param qpId is the unique identifier of the "user news" search.

 Example: